SusiBaril/SusiBaril/README.md

 ## About Me

-  I'm a dedicated web currently working on multiple full-stack projects.
+  I'm a Full-stack web developer and currently a student at NU Lipa, eager to learn and enhance my skills.
 I combine modern frameworks with clean design principles to create scalable applications.

 ---